brazilianmonk/brazilianmonk.github.io/pages/a/kappa.md

 ## Āyukappa

-lifespan time relative to each realm
+Lifespan relative to each realm.

 -   human lifespan fluctuates between asaṅkheyya and 10 years during an antarakappa
 -   lifespan at the Buddha's time: 100 years